 Should I settle my claim or file a lawsuit?

 Normally it is best to settle, and that is how the vast majority of my clients’ claims are resolved.
 Sometimes, however, a stubborn defendant will force you to file a lawsuit to stimulate a decent settlement offer.
 Even when a personal injury lawsuit is filed, the case can still be settled before trial.

 Will my personal injury verdict or settlement be taxed by the IRS?

 Personal injury damages are not taxable.
 Nevertheless, punitive damages are taxable, and so is the interest on any judgment.
 Consequently, if you receive a verdict or settlement, it is best to clearly specify in writing how much of the total amount represents personal injury compensation.

 Mediation occurs when both parties agree to retain a third party (typically a retired judge) to help them reach a voluntary compromise.
 When terms are agreed upon, both parties sign a binding mediation agreement that works like a contract between the two parties – the victim agrees to abandon the claim in return for the settlement promised by the defendant.

 I don’t like paying for nothing, and I know you don’t either.
 After an accident, you need someone to bring home the compensation you are entitled to.
 In the unlikely event that I am unsuccessful in settling or winning your case, you will owe me nothing.
 If I do, you will owe me only a portion of the amount you win.

-If you have been injured in a bus accident, call a SEPTA accident attorney at 800-465-8795 (office) or 215-771-0430 (cell), or fill out my online contact form.
+If you have been injured in a SEPTA bus accident, call a Philadelphia bus accident attorney at 800-465-8795 (office) or 215-771-0430 (cell), or fill out my online contact form.
 Someone will be around 24/7 to take your call.
 If you cannot come to me because you are in the hospital, I will come to you.
 I offer a free initial consultation where we can discuss your case, and I can answer your questions and give you a rundown on your legal options.